Baked Eggnog French Toast

 4. When you’re ready to bake the French toast, preheat oven to 350 degrees F. Remove French toast from refrigerator and sprinkle crumb mixture over the top.
 Bake for 45-55 minutes, or until the French toast is set and golden brown.

-5. Serve warm with maple syrup.
+5. Serve warm with maple syrup, if desired.

 Follow twopeasandpod on Instagram and show us what recipes you are making from our blog!
 Use the hashtag #twopeasandtheirpod!
 We want to see what you are making in your kitchen!